Basic Requirements for Admission

 All conditional offers are contingent on the completion of all high school diploma requirements, including a minimum final admission average of 80%.
 Some programs may specify other conditions, including higher final admission averages.

 Basic requirements: At least six 4U/M courses, including all required courses, as specified for each program.
 EAE4U will be treated as equivalent to ENG4U.

 If your first language is not English, and you have not studied in an English-language school system for the 4 years immediately before beginning your studies at Waterloo, you will be required to meet our English-language requirements.

 Failed and Repeated Courses and Courses Other Than Day School

 We anticipate making a limited number of offers of admission in December and continuing with a large number of offers of admission on a rolling basis beginning in February.

-Offers of residence and information about scholarships will accompany the offers of admission.
+Scholarship and bursary information accompany the offers of admission.
 Scholarship decisions are made in May.

 All offers of admission and scholarships will be made by May 29, 2018, and applicants will have until June 1, 2018, to respond.
 If you know that the University of Waterloo is the university that you wish to attend, we encourage you to accept your offer as soon as you receive it.

-If you are not admitted to the program you applied to, you may be considered for admission to an alternate program in the same faculty, provided you meet the minimum admission requirements and places are available.
+If you are not admitted to the program you applied to, you may be considered for admission to an alternate program, provided you meet the minimum admission requirements and places are available.